9 Tips for Preventing Fire in Your Home

 Do you think your home doesn’t contain hazardous domestic products?
 Think again!
 Paint, solvent, nail polish, rubbing alcohol, hairspray, lighter fluid and fondue pot fuel are just a few examples of hazardous products.

 - Find out about products that you need to handle carefully and the safety rules that apply to them (in French only).

 - In all cases, be sure to store them far from sources of heat.

 - Always store gas and propane tanks outside.

-6. If you like lighting candles, take the proper precautions (in French only).
+6. If you like lighting candles (in French only), take the proper precautions and never leave them unattended.